satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 facilitates collaborative research and also ensures that optimal decisions are taken at every stage in the evolution of a project.

+In this article, we have proposed a re-design of the current peer review system by incorporating ideas from code review systems associated with open source software development.

 --------------

 References